UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: RESULTS AND DISCUSSION

+In this subsection, confusion matrices and column charts are presented to gain deeper understanding of the model's performance.
+Considering the relatively low variance in accuracy across various Doppler frequency shifts, as shown in Figure~\ref{fig: acc_vs_snr_fd_plot}, further analysis incorporates all the Doppler frequency shifts together in the same dataset.

-The confusion matrices in Figures~\ref{fig: cm_multilabel_snr_20_off_0} and~\ref{fig: cm_multilabel_snr_20_off_4} indicate the overall multi-label classification performance of the model.
-Figures~\ref{fig: cm_multilabel_snr_20_off_0} and~\ref{fig: cm_multilabel_snr_20_off_4} show the multi-label confusion matrix for the best ($\Delta = 0$) and worst ($\Delta = 4$) cases of $20$dB SNR respectively, for both simulated data and hardware-captured data.
+The confusion matrices in Figures~\ref{fig: cm_multilabel_snr_20_off_0} and~\ref{fig: cm_multilabel_snr_20_off_4} present the overall performance of the multi-label classifier model.
+Figures~\ref{fig: cm_multilabel_snr_20_off_0} and~\ref{fig: cm_multilabel_snr_20_off_4} show the multi-label confusion matrix for the best ($\Delta = 0$) and worst ($\Delta = 4$) cases of $20$dB SNR, respectively, for simulated data.
 Multi-label classification can be thought of as a combination of several independent binary classifiers.
 Diagonally dominant confusion matrices indicate that each of the binary classifiers is well-trained.
-For a given SNR, as $\Delta$ increases, the model leans more towards false positives because the model (whose 25th input is $\Tilde{N}_{UE} \in [N_{UE}, N_{UE} + \Delta]$) is trying to predict $\Tilde{N}_{UE}$ number of UEs.
+For a given SNR, as $\Delta$ increases, the model leans more towards false positives because the model (whose 25th input is $N_{UE} \in [\Tilde{N}_{UE}, \Tilde{N}_{UE} + \Delta]$) is trying to predict $\Tilde{N}_{UE}$ number of UEs.
 The value of $\Delta$ is always positive, meaning that the number of expected UEs, as indicated by L2, is always greater than or equal to the actual number of UEs transmitting on a given resource allocation.
-Hence, the model almost always over-predicts.
+Hence, the model almost always over-predicts rather than missing a user's detection.